Glazed Carrots

 Glazed Carrots are a simple and easy side dish recipes perfect for holidays but quick enough any night of the week.
 Tender carrots that are coated with a buttery brown sugar topping.
 They take only 5 ingredients and 20 minutes to make!

 I think I’ve made these brown sugar carrots for every big holiday meal.
 They’re just so easy!
 You only need a saucepan to cook the carrots and make the glaze.
-Plus, they’re ready in about 20 minutes and only five minutes is spent prepping.
+Plus, they’re ready in a total time of about 20 minutes, and only five minutes of that is prep time.
 For a busy cooking holiday like Thanksgiving, these are a dream!

-These are also a great simple side dish for regular weeknight meal for the same reason.
-Quick, easy, delicious.
+Easy glazed are also a great simple side dish for regular weeknight meal for the same reason.
+They won’t take much time and will taste incredible!
 Sounds like the perfect a busy weeknights, right?

 We love these with Parmesan Crusted Pork Chops and French Onion Meatloaf but they go great with chicken and steak, too.